 2.2 Orders placed by the Customer shall be deemed a binding offer.
-Orders submitted by the Customer shall only be deemed accepted by us if they are accepted in writing by us or one of our representatives within 14 days of submission, unless the order specifies a different acceptance period.
-The acceptance takes place either in writing, i.e. in written or text form, or by delivery of the ordered commodity.
+Orders submitted by the Customer shall only be deemed accepted by us if they are accepted by us or one of our representatives within 14 days of submission in writing, i.e. in written or textform, or by delivery of the ordered commodity, unless a longer acceptance period results from the order.
 There is no obligation on our part to accept an offer.

-4.1 Delivery shall be ex works ("EXW", incoterms 2010), subject to the provisions of Clause 3.2, where the place of performance for the delivery and any subsequent performance shall also be.
+4.1 Delivery shall be ex works ("EXW", incoterms 2020), where the place of performance for the delivery and any subsequent performance shall also be.
 At the request and expense of the Customer, the goods will be shipped to another destination (mail order purchase).
 Unless otherwise agreed by written agreement, we shall be entitled to determine the type of dispatch (in particular transport company, dispatch route, packaging) ourselves, without accepting any liability for the cheapest and fastest transport.

 4.2 The delivery period shall be agreed individually or, as the case may be, specified by us upon acceptance of the order.
 If shipment has been agreed, the delivery periods and delivery dates shall refer to the time of handover to the forwarding agent, carrier or other third party commissioned with the transport.

-4.3 If we are unable to comply with binding delivery periods for reasons for which we are not responsible (non-availability of performance), we shall immediately inform the Customer thereof and at the same time inform the Customer of the expected new delivery period.
+4.3 If we comply with binding delivery periods, these periods are subject to our timely self-delivery (especially regarding the receipt of raw goods)..
+If the self-delivery is not in time and we are unable to comply with the indicated delivery period (non-availability of performance), we will try to inform the Customer thereof and at the same time inform the Customer of the expected new delivery period.
 If the delivery is not available even within the new delivery period, we shall be entitled to withdraw from the contract in whole or in part; in this case we shall reimburse any consideration already paid by the Customer without delay.
-In particular, the non-availability of the service in this sense shall be deemed to be the non-timely self-delivery by our supplier if we have concluded a congruent hedging transaction, if neither our supplier nor we are at fault or if we are not obliged to procure in individual cases.

 4.4 Compliance with delivery periods shall be subject to the timely and proper fulfilment of the Customer's obligations, in particular the timely receipt of all documents to be supplied by the Customer, any necessary approvals and releases as well as compliance with the agreed terms of payment.
 The defence of non-performance of the contract remains reserved.